iterative/dvc.org/static/docs/get-started/configuration.md

 re-process data files.
 It also saves space on your local environment - DVC can fetch into the local cache only the data you need for a specific branch/commit.

-As of this version, DVC supports five types of data storages (remotes):
+As of this version, DVC supports six types of data storages (remotes):

 * `local` - Local directory
 * `s3` - Amazon Simple Storage Service
 * `gs` - Google Cloud Storage
+* `azure` - Azure Blob Storage
 * `ssh` - Secure Shell
 * `hdfs` - The Hadoop Distributed File System